rregister87/blockparty/README.md

 $lg: 1200px;
 $xl: 1400px;
 ```
-If you've ever used Bootstrap, these should look familiar.
+If you've ever used the Bootstrap CSS framework, these should look familiar.
+The established breakpoints represent a minimum threshold, meaning that each breakpoint includes everything upwards.
+All of these can be used with the included media query mixins out of the box.
+Feel free to override these default variables in your project if you wish.

-Creating a custom breakpoint is as simple as using the 'custom-breakpoint' function:
+Creating additional breakpoints is as simple as using the 'custom-breakpoint' function:
 ```css
 $custom: custom-breakpoint(400px);
 ```
-Note that the value of the breakpoint should always represent the minimum threshold.
-You can also replace the existin breakpoints with your own pixel values of you desire.
+As with the defaults, the pixel value passed to the function should represent a minimum value.
+It's also OK if you forget to add the unit -- BlockParty will handle that for you.
 ## The Grid

-Blockparty creates a float based grid system by using the included 'columns' mixin.
+BlockParty creates a float based grid system by using the included 'columns' mixin.
 Simply specify a number of columns that the element should span, out of the total number of columns within the row.
 ```css
 @include columns(6 of 12);
 ```
-Make sure to always wrap any columns within an element that uses the 'row' mixin described in the first section.
+Make sure to always wrap any columns within an element that utilizes the 'row' mixin described in the first section.
 This will apply clearfixes, and avoid layout issues caused by floats.

+I've intentionally created BlockParty in such a way that it avoids creating a global default number of columns, or specifying a number of columns for each media breakpoint like some other SASS frameworks.
+Doing so is convenient, only until it isn't.
+You end up with a default value, which gets overridden by a column value unique to that breakpoint, which can then be overridden by properties passed to the column mixin.
+The result is code that becomes difficult to interpret, especially when collaborating with other developers.

+So how does it work?
+BlockParty utilizes a gutter between grid elements that is applied as a margin-left CSS property.
+Because we assume that all layouts will be coded left to right, the left-most element in the grid has its margin-left property removed, and that grid width is then redistributed accordingly and applied in equal parts to widths of the elements in the row.
+The result is a gutter between each element, but content that aligns nicely and fills the full width of the containing element.